Hack of Chrono Trigger

 This hack adds a ton of cut content back into the game, allows access to previously unexplorable areas, fixes some bugs and offers some options to remove the linearity from the game.
 Full list of changes in the readme.

-Version 2.0 is the most content filled bug free version yet, 1999 is fully explorable and offers tons of stuff to do.
-As well as more easter eggs and quality of life improvements.
+In addition 1999 is fully explorable and offers tons of stuff to do.
+As well as more Easter eggs and quality of life improvements.

 ROM / ISO Information: